 SM: Should we introduce the info from the LS that Jean-Philippe provided?

-The following table includes parameters for different types of BWA deployment, applicable for both FDD and TDD (Source: ECC Report 100 Fehler!
-Verweisquelle konnte nicht gefunden werden.).
+The following table includes parameters for different types of BWA deployment, applicable for both FDD and TDD (Source: ECC Report 100 Error!
+Reference source not found.).

 Table 15: BWA systems characteristics